Tear Along the Dotted Line: Soundtrack

 The original soundtrack was composed by Giancane and collected in the album Strappati lungo i bordi, released along with the series.
 Other tracks were chosen by Zerocalcare, including tracks by Billy Idol, Jonathan Lloyd & Clif Norrell, Manu Chao, Band of Horses, Ron, Tiziano Ferro, M83, Max Brodie, Fauve, Gli Ultimi, Klaxon, and Generation X.

 Legacy

 In May 2022, BAO Publishing announced on their Instagram account the current production of a new animated Netflix series, titled This World Can't Tear Me Down, featuring the same staff.
 The series was released on 9 June 2023.
+A third Netflix series My 2 Cents was released on May 27, 2026.

 Controversy

 Turkish newspaper Sabah wrote an article about the series having the People Defense Units flag in the trailer, as well as flags of the Kurdistan Workers Party displayed in an episode.